edutrack-organisation/edutrack-be/README.md

 `uvicorn main:app --reload`

 Note:
-When you install new packages, please do `pipreqs <location where u want to save>`.
+When you install new packages, please do `pipreqs <location where u want to save>` if you using the new packages as import.
+Else, please manually add it to `requirements.txt`.